List of Doctor Dolittle characters: Sarah Dolittle

 Sarah Dolittle is John Dolittle's sister and former housekeeper, first featured in The Story of Doctor Dolittle.
 When Dolittle allows the crocodile to reside on his premises, which scares his clients away and throws the household back into poverty, she leaves in disgust and gets married when Dolittle refuses to evict the reptile.

 She later reappears in Doctor Dolittle's Circus, along with her husband, Reverend Launcelot Dingle from Grimbledon.
-She convinces her brother to use the alias "John Smith" while appearing in the circus (so as to not embarrass Sarah if her new social circle learn she is related to a 'circus showman').
+She persuades her brother to use the alias "John Smith" while appearing in the circus (so as to not embarrass Sarah if her new social circle learn she is related to a 'circus showman').

 Sarah Dolittle is portrayed by Portia Nelson in 1967 film.

 Doctor Dolittle's animals

 Polynesia

-Polynesia is Doctor Dolittle's first animal friend, a parrot.
+Polynesia is Doctor Dolittle's first animal friend, a West African parrot.
 She is able to speak English and was the one who first taught Doctor Dolittle the language of animals.
 She always says she can never remember how old she is, but she remembers that when she came to England, she saw Charles II of England, hiding in an oak tree from the Roundheads: "he looked very frightened".

 Along with Chee-Chee and the crocodile, she decided to stay in Africa at the end of the original book, but returned in later stories.
 In The Voyages of Doctor Dolittle she is described as grey and scarlet.

 In the 1967 film and the 2020 film (where she is voiced by Emma Thompson and narrates the story), she is portrayed as a macaw; the first film has her explicitly state that she is 199 years old and remembers everything from when she arrived in England and saw King Charles II in hiding, and the stage musical features her sad over how Dolittle will miss her two-hundredth birthday due to his exile.

 She is absent from the Eddie Murphy movie and is replaced with Lucky the dog (voiced by Norm MacDonald), but it is possible the owl character (voiced by Jenna Elfman) is based on her.
 She also appears in the animated Doctor Dolittle TV series.